lsidarto/datahacks2021/README.md

 Additionally, from a technical standpoint, we aimed to utilize the python programming language to build a machine learning model that predicts the book any given chapter is from, given the chapter's word counts.
 The dataset was also used to make use of other data analysis and visualization toolkits and packages, such as Pandas, Scikit-learn, and Tableau, to best perform exploratory data analysis (EDA) techniques.

+*Please see the ipynb file for the full report.*

 ---

 Prompt (as given):